 The Blue Cash Preferred annual fee is $0 intro 1st yr, $95 after.
-Starting the second year, the card is roughly 5 times more than the average credit card’s annual fee: about $20.
+Starting the second year, the card is roughly 5 times more expensive than the average credit card’s annual fee: about $20.
 Blue Cash Preferred’s rewards help cover the cost.
-Its standard $250 initial bonus is equal to more than two annual fees.
+Its standard $300 initial bonus is equal to more than three annual fees.
 And at 6% cash back up to $6,000 spent per year, the card’s supermarket rewards alone can total as much as $360, or nearly four annual fees.

 By the way, there’s also a Blue Cash card with no annual fee – Amex Blue Cash Everyday.
 It’s not quite as rewarding, but it’s still great for people who don’t spend enough for the Blue Cash Preferred annual fee to be worth it.

 The annual fee on the Amex Blue Cash Preferred card is $0 intro 1st yr, $95 after.
 It might seem like a lot, but the rewards more than make up for it in my opinion.
 There’s the initial bonus, plus those 6% and 3% bonus cash back categories.
 That’s far better than most of what's available on the market right now...

-The American Express Blue Cash Preferred foreign transaction fee is 2.7%.
+The Blue Cash Preferred® Card from American Express foreign transaction fee is 2.7%.
 This is the surcharge applied to all transactions made outside of the U.S. That includes both purchases in another country and stateside transactions through an internationally-based merchant.

-The Blue Cash Preferred card is ideal for everyday purchases.
+The Blue Cash Preferred® Card from American Express is ideal for everyday purchases.
 But it may not be the best option for travel.
 It offers 6% cash back on grocery purchases, up to $6,000 spent per year, and 3% at gas stations.
-There’s also a $200 statement credit for spending $1,000 in the first 3 months.
+There’s also a $300 statement credit for spending $3,000 in the first 6 months.
 Cash back rewards can be redeemed for statement credits, gift cards and merchandise.
-The Blue Cash Preferred card’s annual fee is $0 intro 1st yr, $95 after.
+The Blue Cash Preferred® Card from American Express’s annual fee is $0 intro 1st yr, $95 after.

 American Express Blue Cash Preferred foreign transaction fee and more: